 Arngren seems to be a site selling different ATVs, drones, scooters, and other sports equipment and technological devices.
 However, the site is challenging to navigate, and each page is poorly organized.

-You can take a look at the English version here – but it is just as bad as the original, with pictures and product information spread across the page as if the creator threw spaghetti on the wall until some of it stuck.
+You can look at the English version here – but it is just as bad as the original, with pictures and product information spread across the page as if the creator threw spaghetti on the wall until some of it stuck.

 The homepage is a total mess.
-If you think you’ve seen cluttered websites, think again – Arngren is a prime example of why using a weird color scheme and not including white space will prevent people from navigating your site.
+If you’ve seen cluttered websites, think again – Arngren is a prime example of why using a weird color scheme and not including white space will prevent people from navigating your site.

 The Drudge Report rose to prominence after it broke the Bill Clinton and Monica Lewinsky scandal.
 It was started in 1995 as an email aggregation subscription by Matt Drudge.

 The Drudge Report website’s design is not terrible, but it has not changed much since the days of the Bill Clinton and Monica Lewinsky scandal.
-It is a simple page, with just a few images in between links and links to news articles, often with clickbait headlines.
+It is a simple page, with just a few images between links and links to news articles, often with clickbait headlines.